HHousen/TransformerSum/doc/general/about.rst

 Check out the :ref:`installation instructions <installation_instructions>` and the :ref:`tutorial <getting_started_tutorial>` to get started training models and summarizing text.

+Both extractive and abstractive processed datasets and trained models can be found in their respective sections.
+Alternatively, you can browse from the root folder in Google Drive that contains all of the models and datasets: `TransformerSum Root Folder <https://drive.google.com/drive/folders/1SX8iQdUJkaLu8K6SoU0nrsxwOe4Qno6l>`_.

 Significant People
 ------------------